 3) Rank the assets by desirability.
-Now that you have a clear picture of what costs or returns the most, you must rank each item by how meaningful the item is to you.
-For example, even though my Lake Tahoe property has a returns rank of 5 due to its highest 4.25% interest rate, the desirability of holding on to the asset is a 1 because it hasn’t been performing well.
+Now you have a clear picture of what costs or returns the most.
+The next step is to rank each item by how meaningful the item is to you.
+For example, my Lake Tahoe property has a returns rank of 5 due to its highest 4.25% interest rate.
+But, the desirability of holding on to the asset is a 1 because it hasn’t been performing well.

 4) Create timeframe goals for each investment.
 Goals make financial progress much easier to measure.
 Let’s say you take out a $500,000 30-year amortizing mortgage at a 3.625% interest rate, have $30,000 in student loan debt at 3% amortizing over 10 years, and a desire for financial security.

 You might want to set a goal to pay down your student loan debt within five years given it agitates you the most, come up with a plan to pay off the mortgage in 20 years, and build a $50,000 CD position in five years.
 I’ve found that attacking a smaller debt amount provides a greater sense of progress.
 Once you come up with your goals, you’ll naturally figure out a way to get there.

 Recommended Order Of Capital Allocation For Guaranteed Returns